zeyneptekiin/user-auth-case/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Tools & Components

+### Libraries Used

+- **React OTP Input**: Used for handling One-Time Password (OTP) input fields efficiently, with built-in validation and styling options.

+- **Tailwind CSS**: Utilized for fast, utility-first styling, ensuring a consistent and responsive design across the application without the need for custom CSS.

+- **React Hook Form**: Implemented for managing forms, providing efficient validation, state management, and reducing unnecessary re-renders.

+### Custom Components

+- **Navbar**: A custom navigation bar component for consistent header navigation across the application.

+- **Input**: A reusable input field component with integrated validation, designed to work seamlessly with **React Hook Form**.

+- **PasswordModal**: A modal component specifically for handling password requirements and feedback to the user when they interact with the password input field.

+- **Button**: A custom button component for consistent styling and behavior across different parts of the application.

 ## OTP Verification

 To perform OTP verification, the system requires **email** and **password** to be sent again during the OTP request.
 To avoid asking the user to re-enter their email and password, these values are temporarily stored in **Zustand** state and cleared after the OTP request is completed.